 started forty-five years ago as a simple going-away party.

 As a top gay Labor Day Weekend destination, it has evolved into one of

 our world's major annual

-With over 160,000 gay, lesbian, bisexual and transgender participants
+Attendance in 2015 broke all records, with over 180,000 gay, lesbian, bisexual and transgender

 Grand Marshals lead the annual walking parade through the streets

 The theme for 2015 was "Swimmin' with the Gods and Goddesses,"

 and the colors were lavender, lime green and silver lame.

 The theme and colors for 2016 will be announced in May of 2016.